leesahanders/shiny-bioconductor/README.md

 # Configure a CRAN snapshot compatible with Bioconductor 3.22
 options(repos = c(CRAN = "https://pkg.demo.posit.team/cran/__linux__/jammy/latest"))

+# Set the version of Bioconductor used in a project
+renv::settings$bioconductor.version("3.22")

 # Set the biocmanager repo url
 options(repos=c(BiocManager::repositories()))

+# override the Bioconductor repositories used by renv
+options(renv.bioconductor.repos = c(BiocManager::repositories()))

 # save the new repository URL to the lock file
 renv::snapshot(repos = c("RSPM" = options('repos')))